 The application is divided into 7 different containers:

 - app: Main part.
-It contains the Rails code to handle web requests (with the help of Nginx and the Puma gem).
+It contains the Rails code to handle web requests (by using the Puma gem).
 See the Dockerfile for details.
-The image is based on ledermann/base, which in turn is based on the official Ruby image and just adds Nginx, Node.js and Yarn.
+The image is based on the Alpine variant of the official Ruby image and uses multi-stage building to get a small image.

 - worker: Background processing.
 It contains the same Rails code, but only runs Sidekiq